Azure/azure-sphere-samples/Samples/IntercoreComms/README.md

 1. Right-click the Azure Sphere Developer Command Prompt shortcut and select **More>Run as administrator**.

-   The `--EnableRTCoreDebugging` parameter requires administrator privilege because it installs USB drivers for the debugger.
+   The `--enablertcoredebugging` parameter requires administrator privilege because it installs USB drivers for the debugger.

 1. Enter the following azsphere command: